andrewhslr419/ds_salary_project/README.md

 Glassdoor.com scraper and data science project
 The structure from this scraper was collected at https://github.com/arapfaik/scraping-glassdoor-selenium

 -The goal of this project is to collect data from Glassdoor.com then analyze company information and salary offers for data science positions across the country.
-To get the program to operate correctly, for this use, I had to revise every xpath as well as tune sleeps and waits to be specific for the newest version of glassdoor.
+To get the program to operate correctly, for this use, I had to revise every xpath as well as tune sleeps and waits and search parameters to be specific for the newest version of glassdoor.
 Here is the process I used to collect it.

  Web scraping is a method for collecting information from web pages and practical use of python.
 The challenges are Glassdoor’s library provides a limited number of data points.
 Glassdoor doesn’t allow you to scrape jobs or reviews.
 You only get to scrape companies, which didn't have value for me here.
 In this project, I will show you how I collected and cleaned data with selenium and spyder then performed exploratory data analysis with Jupyter Notebook.

 Selenium specifically was used because Glassdoor renders its content with Javascript.
 Using a simple get request to the webpage would only return the visible content and I needed to go much deeper than that.